Last Updated December 23rd, 2019

 We may also share your information in the following circumstances:

-- Your public profile.
-If you register for an account and participate in the Community, your profile, including name, nickname and any information you choose to add to your profile, such as profile picture, will be publicly available to the Community.
+- With the Community.
+If you register for an account and participate in the Community, your user profile, including name, nickname and any information you choose to add to your profile, such as profile picture, will be publicly available to the Community.
 Your activity within the Community, including comments on Samples uploaded to VirusTotal, users who mention you in posts and users you have “trusted” or who have “trusted” you, will also be included as part of your public profile.

 - In the event of a merger, acquisition or asset sale.
 We may disclose your personal information to the prospective seller or buyer of such business or assets.

 We may share aggregated, anonymized information publicly and with our customers and partners described above.
 For example, we may share aggregated information publicly to show statistical trends about the general use of our services.

 VirusTotal processes personal information on servers in many countries around the world.
 We may process, transfer and/or store your personal information on a server located outside the country where you live.
 For example, we may transfer your personal information to our affiliates in the United States and to other jurisdictions where the servers we use are based.